 Ray never says that he cannot stand or walk.
 In fact, he says he WILL stand and walk someday.
 We love his attitude and do not tell him he will not be able to walk.
 No one knows what the future holds.

 In fact, there are several drugs in clinical trials and one was approved by the FDA in December 2016.
 The drug, SPINRAZA, is injected into the spine.
-Ray started receiving the drug in March 2017 and has had 6 injections so far.
+Ray started receiving the drug in March 2017 and has had 9 injections so far.
 Now that he received his loading doses, he will receive 3 injections per year so long as insurance approves it (the drug costs $125,000 per injection).
-Since June, Ray has been going to Project Walk for therapy to help him wake the muscles up.
+Since June of 2017, Ray has been going to Project Walk 3 hours a week for therapy to help him wake the muscles up.
 Unfortunately, Project Walk is not covered by insurance and costs $330 per week.
 Who knows what the future will hold, but we are all excited to see!

 We love to spend time together!
 When it is not cold and flu season, we go bowling, swimming and to the movies.
 Ray goes to Ethan’s baseball games and cheers for his big brother.
-Ethan likes going to Ray’s Miracle League baseball games and helps Ray bat.
-During cold and flu season, we are home all the time and play board games, iPad games and watch DVDs.
+Ethan likes going to Ray’s Miracle League baseball games and helps Ray when he is at bat.
+During cold and flu season, we are home all the time and play board games, iPad games and watch movies.
 In many respects we are very blessed; we have learned to be thankful for what we have.